-In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the audit of Marmota Limited for the year ended 30 June 2020, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor for the review of Marmota Limited for the-year ended 30 June 2021, I declare that, to the best of my knowledge and belief, there have been:

-- a no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b no contraventions of any applicable code of professional conduct in relation to the audit.
+- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
+No contraventions of any applicable code of professional conduct in relation to the audit.